-- 100% of all retirees who currently have health care coverage will continue with the same coverage, except that retirees under age 65 with POS/PPO coverage switch to Indemnity at age 65 and those over 65 with POS/PPO coverage switch to HMO. - All current retirees, other than those indicated on the census data as not being eligible by Medicare, have Medicare coverage upon attainment of age 65, as do their spouses.
+- 100% of all retirees who currently have health care coverage will continue with the same coverage, except that retirees under age 65 with POS/PPO coverage switch to Indemnity at All current retirees, other than those indicated on the census data as not being eligible by Medicare, have Medicare coverage upon attainment of age 65, as do their spouses.
 All future retirees are assumed to have Medicare coverage upon attainment of age 65. - 85% of current and future contingent eligible participants will elect health care benefits at age 55, or current age if later. - Actives, upon retirement, take coverage, and are assumed to have the following coverage:

-Retirement Age
+Retireme Retirement Age Retirement Age

-Under 65 Age 65+
+Under 65 Age 65+ Under 65 Age 65+

-Indemnity 28.0% 96.0%
+Indemnity 27.0% 96.0% 28.0% 96.0%

-POS/PPO 60.0% 0.0%
+POS/PPO 63.0% 0.0% 60.0% 0.0%

-HMO 10.0% 4.0%
+HMO 10.0% 4.0% 12.0% 4.0%

-The actuarial assumptions used in the January 1, 2022 valuations were based on the results of an actuarial experience study for the periods ranging July 1, 2018 and 2017 through December 31, 2019 and 2018, depending upon the criteria being evaluated.
+The actuarial assumptions used in the January 1, 2023 and 2022 valuations were based on the results of an actuarial experience study for the periods ranging July 1, 2023 and 2022 through December 31, 2022 and 2021, depending upon the criteria being evaluated.

 The long-term expected rate of return on OPEB plan investments was determined using a building-block method in which best-estimate ranges of expected future rates of return are developed for each major asset class.
-These ranges are combined to produce the long-term expected rate of return by weighting the expected future rates of return by the target asset allocation percentage.
+These ranges are combined to produce the long-term expected rate of return by weighing the expected future rates of return by the target asset allocation percentage.

 The SRBT is required to invest in the PRIT Fund.
-Consequently, information about SRBT's target asset allocation and long-term expected real rate of return as of June 30, 2023, are the same as discussed in the pension footnote.
+Consequently, information about SRBT's target asset allocation and long-term expected real rate of return as of June 30, 2024 and 2023, are the same as discussed in the pension footnote, and are summarized as follows: